DataDog/documentation/ja/content/guides/saml.md

 * Datadog will specify `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress` for the Format of the **NameIDPolicy** in Assertion Requests.
 * Assertions must be signed.
 * Assertions can be encrypted, but unencrypted assertions will be accepted.
-* Datadog’s SP Metadata can be found at [https://app.datadoghq.com/account/saml/metadata.xml][7].
+* Datadog's SP Metadata can be found at [https://app.datadoghq.com/account/saml/metadata.xml][7].

    [7]: https://app.datadoghq.com/account/saml/metadata.xml

 ##  Setting Attributes

 * Attributes may be included with the Assertion.
 Datadog looks for 3 Attributes in the AttributeStatement:
-1. **eduPersonPrincipalName**: If specified, the eduPersonPrincipalName must correspond to the user’s Datadog username.
-The username is usually the user’s email address.
+1. **eduPersonPrincipalName**: If specified, the eduPersonPrincipalName must correspond to the user's Datadog username.
+The username is usually the user's email address.
-2. **sn**: This is optional, and should be set to the user’s surname.
+2. **sn**: This is optional, and should be set to the user's surname.
-3. **givenName**: This is optional, and should be set to the user’s first, or given name.
+3. **givenName**: This is optional, and should be set to the user's first, or given name.
 * Datadog expects that Attributes use the NameFormat `urn:oasis:names:tc:SAML:2.0:attrname-format:uri` or `urn:oasis:names:tc:SAML:2.0:attrname-format:basic`.
 The name used for each attribute will depend on the NameFormat that your IdP uses.
 * If your IdP is configured to use the NameFormat `urn:oasis:names:tc:SAML:2.0:attrname-format:uri`: